matrix-org/matrix-viewer/README.md

 - [![](https://user-images.githubusercontent.com/558581/206083768-d18456de-caa3-463f-a891-96eed8054686.png) Aug 2022](https://www.youtube.com/watch?v=6KHQSeJTXm0&t=583s) ([blog post](https://matrix.org/blog/2022/08/05/this-week-in-matrix-2022-08-05#matrix-public-archive-website)): A quick intro of what the project looks like, the goals, what it accomplishes, and how it's a new portal into the Matrix ecosystem.
 - [![](https://user-images.githubusercontent.com/558581/206083768-d18456de-caa3-463f-a891-96eed8054686.png) Oct 2022](https://www.youtube.com/watch?v=UT6KSEqDUf8&t=548s): Showing off the room directory landing page used to browse everything available in the archive.

-## Plan summary
+## Technical overview

-The plan is to server-side render (SSR) the [Hydrogen](https://github.com/vector-im/hydrogen-web) Matrix client on a Node.js server (since both use JavaScript) and serve pages on the fly (probably with some Cloudflare caching on top) when someone requests `/archives/${year}/${month}/${day}`.
-To fetch the events for a given day/time, we will use [MSC3030](https://github.com/matrix-org/matrix-doc/pull/3030)'s `/timestamp_to_event` endpoint to jump to a given day in the timeline and fetch the messages from a Matrix homeserver.
+We server-side render (SSR) the [Hydrogen](https://github.com/vector-im/hydrogen-web) Matrix client on a Node.js server (since both use JavaScript) and serve pages on the fly (with some Cloudflare caching on top) when someone requests `/archives/r/matrixhq:matrix.org/${year}/${month}/${day}`.
+To fetch the events for a given day/time, we use [MSC3030](https://github.com/matrix-org/matrix-doc/pull/3030)'s `/timestamp_to_event` endpoint to jump to a given day in the timeline and fetch the messages from a Matrix homeserver.

 Re-using Hydrogen gets us pretty and native(to Element) looking styles and keeps the maintenance burden of supporting more event types in Hydrogen.